5 Benefits of Psychometric Assessments

 What is it?

 Psychometric assessment is an assessment of an individuals personality, intelligence and skills.
-During a the recruitment of a candidate, recruiters will utilize psychometric assessment in; their application, as an extra step in their interview process, or following an interview to make a final decision.
+During a the recruitment of a candidate, recruiters will utilise psychometric assessment in; their application, as an extra step in their interview process, or following an interview to make a final decision.

-On a basic level, psychometric assessments are helpful to recruits and HR as it measures a candidates capabilities, potential in the position and for the business, as well as whether the candidate is the correct cultural fit for the business environment.
+On a basic level, psychometric assessments are helpful to recruiters and HR as it measures a candidates capabilities, potential in the position and for the business, as well as whether the candidate is the correct cultural fit for the business environment.